Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-2/lecture-4-scope-pt1/lecture-notes.md

 What is scope:

+Before introducing ES6 (ECMAScript 6) in 2015, JavaScript had only two types of scopes: Global Scope and Local Scope.

 With the introduction of let and const keywords, it added a new type of Scope in JavaScript.
 You cannot access the variables declared inside a particular block (represented by {}) from outside the block.

+**In plain english**
 Where certain variales are available (what is available to me in my function) They are between the `{ }`
 `{ }` this is a block